All Episodes

 But in this case, there's obviously pure politics behind it.

-Also, ladies and I just saw the funniest thing, I'm sorry, I know it may not be funny to you, but I'm watching Fox, and they're doing, you know, the stories on these runaway alligators.
+I'm sorry, it may not be funny to you, but I'm watching Fox, and they're doing stories on these runaway alligators.

-And I just don't every time I see an alligator, it's lumbering along and in.
+And I just don't think, every time I see an alligator, it's lumbering along.

-I know they can they can make a mad dash for 20 or 30 feet, but after that they poop out.
+And I know they can make a mad dash for 20 or 30 feet, but after that, they poop out.

-That's why if they start chasing, you got a zigzag because they can't do that.
+That's why if they start chasing, you got to zigzag because they can't do that.

 Did it actually say runaway?

-Um So they're tracking the gator, a one gator, runaway gator heading west.
+So they're tracking the Gator, a one-gator, runaway Gator heading west.

-A posse, a bunch of guys tracking a gator that may be lumbering along here at at a half a mile an hour, heading west.
+A posse, a bunch of guys tracking a Gator that may be lumbering along here at a half a mile an hour, heading west, as though the Gator knows it's eluding its trackers, a smart Gator here.

 All right.

-I want you to list a couple bites here from Pat Roberts, the uh Republican chairman, Senate Intelligence Committee hearing today for uh uh Air Force General Michael Hayden.
+I want you to list a couple bites here from Pat Roberts, the Republican Chairman, Senate Intelligence Committee, hearing today for Air Force General Michael Hayden.

-Here's a portion of his opening remarks that's uh Chairman Roberts.
+Here's a portion of his opening remarks that's Chairman Roberts.

 Terrorists are planning attacks as we hold this hearing.

-Through very effective and highly classified intelligence efforts, we have stopped a tax.
+Through very effective and highly classified intelligence efforts, we have stopped attacks.

 But today in Congress and throughout Washington, leaks and misinformation are endangering our efforts.